Vedius Pollio

 Publius Vedius Pollio (died 15 BC) was a Roman of equestrian rank, and a friend of the Roman emperor Augustus, who appointed him to a position of authority in the province of Asia.
 In later life, he became infamous for his luxurious tastes and cruelty to his slaves – when they displeased him, he had them fed to "lampreys" that he maintained for that purpose, which was deemed to be an exceedingly cruel act.
 When Vedius tried to apply this method of execution to a slave who broke a crystal cup, Emperor Augustus (Pollio's guest at the time) was so appalled that he not only intervened to prevent the execution but had all of Pollio's valuable drinking vessels deliberately broken.
-This incident, and Augustus's demolition of Vedius's mansion in Rome he inherited in his will, were frequently referred to in antiquity in discussions of ethics and of the public role of Augustus.
+This incident, and Augustus's demolition of Vedius's mansion in Rome, which Augustus inherited in Vedius's will, were frequently referred to in antiquity in discussions of ethics and of the public role of Augustus.

 Biography

 Publius Vedius Pollio, the son of a freedman, was born in the 1st century BC and attained membership of the equestrian order.

 Vedius Pollio's first certain appearance in historical sources comes after Octavian (later Augustus) became sole ruler of the Roman world in 31 BC; at some point Vedius held authority in the province of Asia on behalf of the emperor.
 For a mere equestrian to govern this province was anomalous, and there were presumably special circumstances; Vedius' term of office could have been in 31–30 BC before the appointment of a regular proconsular governor, or after a major earthquake in 27 BC.
-He later returned to Rome, and when Alexander and Aristobulus, the sons of Herod the Great, came to the city in about 22 BC, they may have stayed with him.
+He later returned to Rome.

 Despite these services to the state, it was for his reputed luxury and cruelty that Vedius would become best known.
-He owned a massive villa at Posillipo on the Gulf of Naples, later described by the poet Ovid as "like a city".
+He owned a massive villa at Posillipo on the Gulf of Naples.
 Most notoriously, he kept a pool of lampreys into which slaves who incurred his displeasure would be thrown as food.

 Nevertheless, he retained, at least for a while, the friendship of Augustus, in whose honour he built a shrine or monument at Beneventum.
 On one occasion, Augustus was dining at Vedius' home when a cup-bearer broke a crystal glass.
 Vedius ordered him thrown to the lampreys, but the slave fell to his knees before Augustus and pleaded to be executed in some more humane way.
 Horrified, the emperor had all of Vedius's expensive glasses smashed and the pool filled in.
 According to Seneca, Augustus also had the slave freed; Dio merely remarks that Vedius "could not punish his servant for what Augustus also had done".